 Syed has represented a number of high profile clients including senior members of the deposed Egyptian government, prominent members of South Asian political parties, senior journalists and religious clerics fleeing persecution in their native countries.

 Syed has advised the English Language Test Victims group and has successfully assisted a considerable number of clients impacted by the TOEIC visa scandal obtain redress through the courts.

 Syed is often asked for comment by the media and has also provided his take on various other topical immigration law related news stories appearing in the Independent and the Guardian newspapers.

 Syed often uses his strong links with NGOs and journalists to conduct campaigns and lobby the Parliament in order raise profile of his client’s issues.
-Syed recently briefed the Government's Home Affairs Select Committee on immigration issues which resulted in the Home Affairs Select Committee questioning the Minister for Immigration.
+Syed has briefed the Government's Home Affairs Select Committee on immigration issues which resulted in the Home Affairs Select Committee questioning the Minister for Immigration.

 Syed is regularly called upon to give talks and seminars on the implications of Brexit and the EU Settlement Scheme and recently presented a useful talk relating to Brexit and the EU Settlement Scheme at an event sponsored by the Mayor of London.